apache/pulsar/site2/docs/deploy-bare-metal.md

 > **Tips**
 >
-> 1. Single-cluster Pulsar installation should be sufficient for most use cases.
-If you are interested in experimenting withPulsar or using Pulsar in a startup or on a single team, it is simplest to opt for a single cluster.
+> 1. You can use single-cluster Pulsar installation in most use cases, such as experimenting with Pulsar or using Pulsar in a startup or in a single team.
 If you need to run a multi-cluster Pulsar instance, see the [guide](deploy-bare-metal-multi-cluster.md).
 >
 > 2. If you want to use all built-in [Pulsar IO](io-overview.md) connectors, you need to download `apache-pulsar-io-connectors`package and install `apache-pulsar-io-connectors` under `connectors` directory in the pulsar directory on every broker node or on every function-worker node if you have run a separate cluster of function workers for [Pulsar Functions](functions-overview.md).
 >